solita/solita.github.com/_posts/2020-05-22-clojurescript-web-serverwith-macchiato-shadowcljs-and-reitit.md

 - Web servers
 ---
 [ClojureScript](https://clojurescript.org) is a variant of [Clojure](https://clojure.org) which compiles to JavaScript.
-This makes ClojureScript usable in devices which can run JavaScript such as browsers and backend services with using (Node.js)[https://nodejs.org].
+This makes ClojureScript usable in devices that can run JavaScript such as browsers and backend services using (Node.js)[https://nodejs.org].

 Traditionally ClojureScript has been mostly used in browsers and backends have been made with Clojure or with other technologies.
-Pure ClojureScript backend usage has been more rare.
-Movement towards serverless technologies have although changed the industry.
+Pure ClojureScript backend usage has been rarer.
+The movement towards serverless technologies have although changed the industry.
-AWS Lambda and container tecnologies prefer fast starting and short living applications.
+AWS Lambda and container technologies prefer fast starting and short-living applications.
 Node.js is compared to JVM much faster in the startup and therefore this applies also to ClojureScript vs Clojure comparison.
 This means that in certain cases ClojureScript may be a better alternative for backend programming.

-One way to create backends in ClojureScript would be to use Express.js or other JavaScript frameworks and program only handlers with ClojureScript.There exists fortunately alternative to that which also allows us to use existing Clojure web development tools which many times have support also for ClojureScript.
-Especially this means that we could use existing [Ring](https://github.com/ring-clojure/ring/wiki/Concepts) middlewares and routers
+One problem for this is that there exists few tutorials for ClojureScript web development.
+Googling "ClojureScript web development" returns at least for me only results that show how to create webservers with Clojure.
+This leads to wonder is it really possible and how?
+Fortunately, yes it is.

+# Server options

+First option would be to use existing JavaScript frameworks like Express.js and made route handlers with ClojureScript.
+This is a valid alternative but personally I think that pure ClojureScript alternative would be better.

-Adapting Ring routers and middleware to Node.js web server is not complicated but fortunately [Macchiato project](https://macchiato-framework.github.io/) is a ready framework which adapts Node.js internal web server to Ring framework.
+After a bit googling I found [Macchiato project](https://macchiato-framework.github.io/) which is a ready framework that adapts Node.js internal web server to Ring framework.
+This means that we could use existing [Ring](https://github.com/ring-clojure/ring/wiki/Concepts) middlewares and routers.
+Also existing knowledge of Clojure web development can be utilized.

 I also want to use Metosin [Reitit](https://github.com/metosin/reitit) which is an excellent router library.
 Reitit also supports Swagger generation and Clojure Spec based request and response coercion.
 Personally I prefer to
 use [Shadow CLJS](https://shadow-cljs.github.io/docs/UsersGuide.html) as a build tool for ClojureScript instead of [Leiningen](https://leiningen.org/).

 Using Macchiato, Reitit and Shadow CLJS needs certain tweaks compared to normal Clojure Ring project which I will next introduce.

+I have made a GIT repository (https://github.com/hjhamala/macchiato-example-solita-dev-blog)[https://github.com/hjhamala/macchiato-example-solita-dev-blog] containing branches for different parts of the post.

 As a prerequirement I will assume that Node.js and NPM is installed.